AltiMario/DataCruncher/README.md

 -----------------------------
 **To run**

-1. Install MySQL

-2. Modify the persistence.xml and create an empty db (MySQL by default) called datacruncher
+1. Modify the persistence.xml and create an empty SQL db (we use MySQL as default) called datacruncher

-3. Install Mongodb
+2. Install Mongodb

 -----------------------------